HEIG-VD-WEB/web-course/docs/tutorials/play-with-php-basis/index.md

 ## Steps

-### Create the project
+### Initiate the project

+- Create a new repository on GitHub.
+- Clone the repository on your computer.
-- Create a new folder for your project and open it in Visual Studio Code.
+- Open the repository in Visual Studio Code.

+### Initiate the dev container

 - Add devcontainer configuration files by clicking on the bottom left corner of Visual Studio Code and selecting "Remote-Containers: Add Development Container Configuration Files...".
 - Select "PHP" in the list of available containers.
 - Select the latest version of PHP (8.2 at the time of this commit) in the list of available versions.
+- Add Visual Studio Code Extensions to the `devcontainer.json` by clicking on the extensions tab on the left.
+	- Search for "PHP Debug", click on the gear icon (⚙️) and select "Add to devcontainer.json".
+	- Search for "PHP Intelephense", click on the gear icon (⚙️) and select "Add to devcontainer.json".
+	- (Optional) Search for "GitHub Copilot", click on the gear icon (⚙️) and select "Add to devcontainer.json".
+- Remove unnecessary comments from the `devcontainer.json` file.

 Your folder should look like that: